Columbus Workers’ Compensation Fraud Lawyer

 - The accused was “working under the table” (i.e., receiving cash compensation for services without paying taxes on that compensation) while he or she collects workers’ compensation benefits for temporary total disability

-- An individual claims that he or she suffered an injury or illness while working on the job, while in reality, the accused sustained the injury at some other time or under some other circumstances
+- Commits medical fraud by making claims that he or she suffered an injury or illness while working on the job, while in reality, the accused sustained the injury at some other time or under some other circumstances

 - An individual conceals certain medical records or other documentation that may be detrimental to his or her claim for workers’ compensation benefits